Video: 3 Ecommerce Product Bundle Ideas to Boost AOV

 So you can tell them different issues you have, type of hair, what products you already use.
 Then you can see your recommendations, so that took less than a minute.
 And now I have this collection of customized products based off of my needs.
 And I can see here that I get these at a discount and I can quickly add these all to the cart.
 So this is a lot faster than having to go through all the products on the collection page and look through all of them and add them all to the cart.

 And then when you scroll down here, you can change the quantity, can see how much of a discount you’re getting per item, how often they ship.
-And as you scroll down, you can choose your box frequency.
-And then if you’re not satisfied with the items that you were shown, you can retake the quiz or you can shop sets that they’ve already created.
+As you scroll down, you can choose your box frequency.
+Then if you’re not satisfied with the items that you were shown, you can retake the quiz or you can shop sets that they’ve already created.
 So it’s a good way to redirect people who might not like the quiz results.

 Example #3: Upselling and Cross-Selling from Away